 An indoor venue with an outdoorsy feel, the covered Barras Art and Design (BAaD) Courtyard hosts loads of gigs.
 Near to the iconic Barrowland Ballroom, it’s also the perfect spot for pre-gig drinks and dining.
 Head to baadglasgow.com for more info.

 Opening this month (July) Junction 1 is the city's newest outdoor entertainment and music venue.
-Found in the east end, Junction 1 has an opening couple of months including the likes of Rudimental, Black Uhuru and a summer festival featuring The Wailers, Giles Peterson, Soul II Soul and Groove Armada.
+Found in the east end, Junction 1 has a great opening couple of months planned, featuring the likes of Rudimental, Black Uhuru, The Wailers, Giles Peterson and Groove Armada.
 Visit junction-1.co.uk for details.

 The stylishly industrial SWG3 is a warehouse complex with multiple venue spaces, ranging from the intimate Poetry Club to the largescale Galvanisers.
 A venue which oozes cool, head to SWG3 for gigs and club nights.
 Find out more on SWG3’s website.